hansikasingh0704-web/TailAid/README.md

 TailAid

-TailAid is a Next.js emergency response platform that helps users, hospitals, and rescue teams manage alerts, track locations, and coordinate actions in real time.
+TailAid is a Next.js emergency response platform that allows users, hospitals, and rescue teams to manage alerts, track locations, and coordinate actions in real time.

-Features
+--Features--

 Create and manage emergency alerts